On his first U.S. visit as president, Mexico’s Lopez Obrador to fly commercial

 In one case that drew attention this year, a family refused to travel on the same flight as López Obrador because they were worried the plane could be targeted by his political opponents.

-Francisco Javier Quiroz Sandoval asked that Aeromexico allow him and his family to disembark and reschedule his flight from the city of Villahermosa to Mexico City.
+Francisco Javier Quiroz Sandoval asked that Aeromexico allow him and his family to disembark and reschedule his flight from Mexico City to the city of Villahermosa.

 “It seems to me irresponsible to put citizens on commercial flights in a vulnerable position with regards to security,” he said.